Great Depression

 Between 1929 and 1932, worldwide gross domestic product (GDP) fell by an estimated 15%; in the U.S., the Depression resulted in a 30% contraction in GDP.
 Recovery varied greatly around the world.
-Some economies, such as the U.S., Germany and Japan started to recover by the mid-1930s; others, like France, did not return to pre-shock growth rates until later in the decade.
+Some economies, such as the U.S., Germany, and Japan, started to recover by the mid-1930s; others, such as France, did not return to pre-shock growth rates until later in the decade.
 The Depression had devastating economic effects on both wealthy and poor countries: all experienced drops in personal income, prices (deflation), tax revenues, and profits.
 International trade fell by more than 50%, and unemployment in some countries rose as high as 33%.
 Cities around the world, especially those dependent on heavy industry, were heavily affected.
 Construction virtually halted in many countries, and farming communities and rural areas suffered as crop prices fell by up to 60%.
 Faced with plummeting demand and few job alternatives, areas dependent on primary sector industries suffered the most.
 The outbreak of World War II in 1939 ended the Depression, as it stimulated factory production, providing jobs for women as militaries absorbed large numbers of young, unemployed men.

 The precise causes for the Great Depression are disputed.
 One set of historians, for example, focuses on non-monetary economic causes.
 Among these, some regard the Wall Street crash itself as the main cause; others consider that the crash was a mere symptom of more general economic trends of the time, which had already been underway in the late 1920s.
 A contrasting set of views, which rose to prominence in the later part of the 20th century, ascribes a more prominent role to failures of monetary policy.
 According to those authors, while general economic trends can explain the emergence of the downturn, they fail to account for its severity and longevity; they argue that these were caused by the lack of an adequate response to the crises of liquidity that followed the initial economic shock of 1929 and the subsequent bank failures accompanied by a general collapse of the financial markets.